dbr-mylo/june-2025/docs/core-features/template-settings-spec.md

 * Resetting document styles re-syncs with Template Settings
 * Style Settings affect only the document; Template Settings remain unchanged
 * All sanitation and formatting rules apply only in the Preview and Export views
+* If both Template Settings and a Style define the same property (e.g., font family or line height), the Style takes precedence.
+Template Settings act as global defaults and are overridden by Styles where applicable."

 ---